RainbowRobotics/cobot_docs/manual/setup/cobot.md

    - **Pause Deceleration Amount**: If a pause is made during program playback, it will stop after a certain period of playback.
 This time can be set step by step.<br>
    - **Droop Compensation**: If an object is attached to the tool flange and the position value droops downwards, this function compensates for the droop.<br>
    - **Control Box Robot Model**: Displays the currently stored robot model in the control box.<br>
 4. Set the installation angle of the robot.
-If there is a matching installation angle among the example images provided, click on the corresponding image.
 To enter it manually, input the direction vector of gravitational acceleration based on the Global coordinate system.
 5. - **Tool Flange Default Output Voltage**: Select the default output voltage for the tool flange (can choose from 0V, 12V, or 24V).<br>
    - **Tool Flange Direct Teaching Button**: Choose whether to use the direct teaching button on the tool flange.<br>
    - **Tool Flange Vibration Sensor**: Choose to turn the vibration detection on or off.<br>